 “Oh!”
 I exclaim.
 “Fantastic!”

-A couple of hours later, we are pulling up at the villa.
+A couple of hours later, we’re pulling up at the villa.
 The other car is gone, so I assume that Chuck had to take Christian somewhere.
 My hair has been washed, conditioned, trimmed, polished and fluffed out with huge barrel irons, resulting in huge, shiny chestnut waves.
-Gail’s beautiful sunbleached blonde hair has been smoothed in the front and pulled up with curls cascading down the back like a 1940’s pin-up girl.
+Gail’s beautiful sun-bleached blonde hair has been smoothed in the front and pulled up with curls cascading down the back like a 1940’s pin-up girl.
 She’s wearing a bandeau dress that she got from the boutique—indigo blue at the top and strapless with two metal rings holding the beast together.
 The empire waist flatters the flair white chiffon at the bottom, decorated with large splashes of color and flowers.

-I decided this time to go with something more calm.
+I decided this time to go with something calmer.
 My dress is a mini-maxi of sorts, where the inner layer of the dress is a mini that cuts very high on my thigh and the outer layer is also chiffon—full length with splits coming up the legs to the thigh on both sides.
 The dress is black at the top then fades into cream in the center then back into black to the bottom.
 It glides with me when I move.

 We go inside and I can clearly hear a woman laughing.
 The second car is gone… who’s voice is that?
 I look at Gail and Jason who only look to each other as I follow the giggling and splashing water.
 I find Chuck in the pool with the beauty from Kel’s that had asked him to dance yesterday.
 Jason makes our presence known with his signature throat clearing, and Chuck looks up at him while his companion halts her giggling.